 I personally wonder about the role money has on creativity.
 But it does put the BBC in a weird position.
 In theory, absolutely nobody needs to watch Doctor Who and they could still produce it as a sort of “national icon.”

-It makes sense for a state-owned property to want to be political in promoting tolerance and diversity; which isn’t inherently bad.
-But that comes at the cost of a compelling Sci-Fi series.
+It makes sense for a state-owned property to want to promote tolerance and diversity; which is far from a bad message.
+But that comes at the cost of a compelling, nuanced Sci-Fi series.
 After all, you couldn’t have a character ever challenge a positive message of inclusivity and social equality, could you?

 HISTORY REPEATS ITSELF

-As a franchise, the Doctor Who TV series is still the most tentpole for the franchise – with graphic novels, radio dramas, and merchandise all spinning off from it.
-Honestly, I find these spinoffs explore the series with much more nuance and complexity – specifically because they are made for Sci-Fi fans, and they’re designed to make money.
-I personally recommend the Big Finish audiobook series with Derek Jacobi reprising his role in “The War Master” and challenging the altruistic motives of a companion who only wanted to do good – far more nuanced, and emotional than anything we’ve seen on television in the past five years.
+As a franchise, the Doctor Who TV series is still the biggest tentpole for the franchise – with graphic novels, radio dramas, and merchandise all spinning off from it.
+Honestly, I find these spinoffs explore the series with much more nuance and complexity – specifically because they are made for Sci-Fi fans, and they’re designed to make money off that fanbase.
+I personally recommend the Big Finish audiobook series with Derek Jacobi reprising his role in “The War Master” and challenging the altruistic motives of a companion who only wanted to do good – far more layered than anything we’ve seen on television in the past five years.

-In fact, I recommend looking into a number of these spinoff; even the ones with Jodie Whittaker’s controversial Thirteenth Doctor have more depth and charm than what she’s given to work with.
+In fact, I recommend looking into a number of these spinoff; even the ones with Jodie Whittaker’s controversial Thirteenth Doctor have more depth and charm than what she’s given to work with in the script.

 The last time Doctor Who had ratings this low, it was during the 80s when the writing for Sylvester McCoy’s Seventh Doctor struggled to find an audience.
 The writing was more politicised, they had an unsubtle stand in for Margaret Thatcher in an episode, there were talks of revising the Doctor’s origins, and eventually it was cancelled.